 Buchanan County supervisor arrested, jailed

 Nov.
-18—A member of the Buchanan County, Va.
+19—A member of the Buchanan County, Va.
 Board of Supervisors has been arrested and held without bond on a multitude of charges related to violating a protective order and stalking.

 Virginia State Police said Trey Adkins, 42, representing the Knox District, is charged with 35 counts of violating a protective order, 35 counts of stalking, one count of disorderly conduct, one count of destruction of public property, one count of illegal use of a tracking device, and one count of inducing a witness to provide false testimony.